How to efficiently search online databases for academic research

 🐼 How do I narrow down my online search?

-Start with one database.
-Narrow your search to get the most pertinent information.
-Determine which options are available to do that, like narrowing the search by only including articles within a specific date range or unchecking certain types of journals or magazines that are included in the database but have nothing to do with your topic.
+You can narrow your search by only including articles within a specific date range or unchecking certain types of journals or magazines that are included in the database but have nothing to do with your topic.
 Make sure to also use very specific keywords when searching.

 🐰 What are the best tricks to an efficient online research?